Looking for a qualified & certified appraisal management company? Read about our history below and find out why SAMCO is the perfect choice for you!

 There are three reasons that lenders outsource the appraisal ordering and review process.
 First, by separating the appraiser from a bank's loan production staff, the risk of fraud is greatly reduced.
 With the advent of several important legislative and regulatory changes, this strict separation is what bank examiners look for.

 Pleasing Safety and Soundness examination teams is the second reason banks are increasingly outsourcing appraisal management.
 With the announcement of the 2010 Interagency Appraisal and Evaluation Guidelines (compliance date December 10, 2010), examiners are being instructed, while reviewing a transaction analysis, to specifically look inside the appraisal report to ensure that it is within USPAP and Appraisal Standards.
-If not, the bank will be held responsible for the appraisal and could be cited in supervisory letters.
+If not, the bank will be held responsible for the appraisal and could be cited in supervisory letters or bulletins.

 At SAMCO, our team of appraisal management and compliance experts is ready to assist you with appraisal ordering and review.
 We can help your organization save money through more efficient appraisal management.
 Our goal is to provide top-quality appraisal management services as one of the top appraisal management companies in the nation.
 We're ready to help you today!